Your browser does not support JavaScript!

 In a nature of expense P&L, production and administrative employee benefits are not distinguished from one another.

-Of the two formats, which would allow financial statement users to better assess the entity's operating efficiently?
+Of the two formats, which would allow financial statement users to better assess the entity's operating efficiency?

-Note: this issue is explored in more death in the overall section of this page.
+Note: this issue is explored in more depth in the overall section of this page.

 A combined approach leads to the best results.